CCBDA-UPC/Assignments-2020/Lab09.md

  <p align="center"><img src="./images/Lab09-API-shopping-list-listing.png" alt="S3 public access" title="S3 public access"/></p>

-### Testing
+### Testing and debugging

 Lambda functions testing in the browser is not very convenient.
 If you change the code of the Lambda Function and want to test it before uploading it to AWS, you can use a code similar to the one below.
+Download the [`lambda.py`](Lambda-example/lambda.py) and use PyCharm to debug it.

 ```Python
 import json